Quran tools

 Who this is for

 Quran students who want to read with comprehension, not just decode.
-Madrasah teachers grading or preparing lessons.
-Translators and tafsir researchers cross-checking edge cases.
+Teachers reviewing i'rab attempts.
+Translators and tafsir researchers cross checking edge cases.
 Hifz parents helping their children understand what they recite.
 Anyone serious about engaging with Arabic scripture.

-• Quran students, drill on any ayah, get instant feedback, track your progress
+• Quran students, drill on any ayah and get instant structural feedback

 • Hifz parents, help your children understand the meaning of what they memorize, not just the sound